ChintanShahDS/S8/README.md

 - Overall
   - Batch normalization gives best results for this particular dataset and network
   - Group normalization is better than Layer Normalization
+  - The network is best fit around 14 to 16th Epoch and then starts to overfit a bit